rinnifox/GEODES/README.md

 ## Estimated calculation time
-To run calculations in non-parallel mode, it takes ~3 min for 100 PDB files using Ubuntu 22.04 on virtual machine with 2048 MB RAM and 4 CPUs.
+To run calculations in non-parallel mode, it takes ~3 min for 100 PDB files using Ubuntu 22.04 on virtual machine with 2048 MB RAM and 4 CPUs (cores).

 ## Authors
 - Karina Pats, Visiting Research Assistant, Nazarbayev University; PhD candidate, ITMO University;